Chapter 1.20

 1.20.030 Administrative citation.

-A. Whenever an enforcement officer charged with the enforcement of any provision of this code determines that a violation has occurred, the enforcement officer shall have the authority to issue an administrative citation to any person responsible for the violation.
+A. Whenever an enforcement officer charged with the enforcement of any provision of this code determines that a violation has occurred, or there has been a failure to comply with any condition or requirement imposed by a franchise, land use approval, license, permit, or any other approval or decision of the city, the enforcement officer shall have the authority to issue an administrative citation to any person or other responsible party.

 B. Each administrative citation shall contain the following information: